How to perform a clash detection with BIMcollab ZOOM

 3. Schematic: Display the two clashing components transparent and highlight the clashing area

-Additionally, you have the option to place a section box around the clashing components.
-This can be useful when recreating an issue within a modeling application.
+Additionally, you can place a section box around the clashing components, which is useful for recreating an issue within a modeling application.
+You can also enable the floor plan if it provides additional context for the issue generated from the result.

 Generating Issues